HugzFnr/CPBx-S4-InterfIA/README.md

 # InterfIA

 A drawing game with some basic functions and with big pixels.
-In a limited time, you have to exactly copy a maximum of models (left side) on your grid (right side).
+In a limited timer, you have to exactly copy a maximum of models (left side) on your grid (right side).

 There are a total of 36 models, 18 in each streak (odd and even, you can activate one or another in the parameters file).